BBadZombie/Java-Dominos/README.md

 ADDED doTheThing() method which just calls for the dominoCreate() and drawAllDominos() methods so I don't have to do it separately
 Still need to make my own canvas class...
-Just remembered need to make sure all classes start with a capital letter, will do that
+Just remembered need to make sure all classes start with a capital letter, will do that Need to either enlarge the dominoBoard() so it can fit all the dominos or modify drawAllDominos to account for the size of the canvas and the yPosition of the dominos